IntroSDE/introsde/assignments/assignment02/README.md

  * For POST/PUT services, use the examples provided in the plan

 * Notes about the **VIVA SESSION**
- * On the date of evaluation, we will test your implementation live using the client of one of your fellow students (pairs of **server** and **client** students will be assigned and send out 1 day before the VIVA).
+ * On the date of evaluation, we will test your implementation live using the client of one of your fellow students (pairs of **server** and **client** students will be assigned during the VIVA).
+ * **Running servers and clients (30 minutes)**
   * On the VIVA, the **server** student must run its application and then give the client its IP.
-The client will then use this IP plus the port 443 as BASE_URL to run its application.
-The results displayed on the screen must be **copy and pasted** in a text file with the name **[serverstudentname]_[BASEURL]_results.txt**.
+The client will then use this IP plus the port 8000 as the **BASE_URL** of run its requests.
+The results displayed on the screen must be **copy and pasted** in a text file with the name **server_fullname_results.txt** (where fullname refers to the name of the student's who implemented the server).
+  * Additionally, in order to provide us with a way of comparing results better, the server owner should also run his/her own client against the server, and copy the output to a text file with the name **server_fullname_results_SELF.txt**
- * Once the first client finished running, students will shift roles and do the same procedure.
+  * Once the first client finished running, students will shift roles and follow the same procedure.
+ * **Bugfixing and second run (45 minutes)**
- * Once the second client finished running, both students will have 1 hour to correct things in their server to answer potential limitations encountered during execution.
+  * Once the second client finished running, both students will have *45 minutes* to correct things in their server to answer potential limitations encountered during execution.
- * After this one hour, a second test round will be followed, which results must be stored in the file **[serverstudentname]_[BASEURL]_results_secondround.txt**
+  * A second test round should follow.
- * Each student must then decide which of the results use as the final.
+  * Each student must then decide which of the results use as the final, and copy those results in the text file, which must then be shared with instructors.

 ## Assignment Rules